NextronSystems/thor-manual/usage/use-cases.rst

 Use Cases
 =========

-This chapter contains use cases that users often asked for.
+This chapter contains common THOR use cases.

 Disk Image Analysis
 -------------------

 .. hint::
-  A lot of functions in this chapter require a **forensic lab** or **lab** license.
-This license is geared towards forensic experts.
-Forensic Lab Licenses are a special license type with more functionality.
+  Many functions in this chapter require a **forensic lab** or **lab** license.
+This license type is designed for forensic use cases and includes additional functionality.

-THOR, as a scanner, does not mount disk images to a certain drive on your forensic workstation.
-You have to use 3rd party tools for that task.
-Please see :ref:`usage/use-cases:arsenal image mounter (aim)` and :ref:`usage/use-cases:ftkimager` for Windows or :ref:`usage/use-cases:dissect` for Linux to get an overview of potential tools to use.
-Other tools should also work.
+THOR does not mount disk images to a drive letter or mount point on your forensic workstation.
+You need to use third-party tools for that task.
+See :ref:`usage/use-cases:arsenal image mounter (aim)` and :ref:`usage/use-cases:ftkimager` for Windows, or :ref:`usage/use-cases:dissect` for Linux, for examples of suitable tools.
+Other tools may also work.

-First, you mount the image to a certain drive/path with your preferred tool.
+First, mount the image to a drive or path with your preferred tool.
-Afterwards you can use THOR in the lab scanning mode to analyze the mounted image.
+Afterward, use THOR in lab scanning mode to analyze the mounted image.

-The following example shows a recommended set of parameters, scanning a mounted image of a host named ``WKS0001`` on drive ``S:\`` of your forensic Windows workstation.
+The following example shows a recommended set of parameters for scanning a mounted image of a host named ``WKS0001`` on drive ``S:\`` of your forensic Windows workstation.

 .. code-block:: doscon

   C:\thor>thor64.exe --lab --virtual-map S:C -j WKS0001 -p S:\

-The following example shows the same parameters for a Linux forensic workstation.
-The drive is mounted to ``/mnt/image/fs/sysvol/``.
+The following example shows the same parameters on a Linux forensic workstation.
+The image is mounted at ``/mnt/image/fs/sysvol/``.

 .. code-block:: console

   nextron@unix:~/thor$ ./thor-linux-64 --lab --virtual-map /mnt/image/fs/sysvol/:C -j WKS0001 -p /mnt/image/fs/sysvol/

-The ``--lab`` parameter will apply several internal flags (e.g. enables intense mode to scan every file, enables multi-threading, disables resource control, removes all limitations).
-The ``--virtual-map`` parameter maps every file found in elements of that image to the original drive letter and allows the message enrichment to work correctly.
-The ``-j HOSTNAME`` parameter can be used to write every log line with the hostname of the original system and not with that of the forensic workstation.
+The ``--lab`` parameter applies several internal flags, for example it enables intense mode for scanning every file, enables multi-threading, disables resource control, and removes several limitations.
+The ``--virtual-map`` parameter maps files found in the image back to the original drive letter so that message enrichment works correctly.
+The ``-j HOSTNAME`` parameter can be used to write each log line with the hostname of the original system instead of the hostname of the forensic workstation.

-You find more information on the scan parameters in the chapter :ref:`usage/special-scan-modes:lab scanning`.
+More information about these scan parameters can be found in :ref:`usage/special-scan-modes:lab scanning`.

 .. hint::
   This `blog post <https://thinkdfir.com/2021/06/03/you-want-me-to-deal-with-how-many-vmdks/>`__